 I did a quick survey in the office and asked them how they would spell this word and most said that they would spell it with a 'j' and pronounce the 'j' like in Spanish or the equivalent of the English 'h'.

-The Spanish moho means molds and it is the same for the Chabacano mojo, However, some people (like my brother) think that it means 'something spoiled'.
+Some people I know think that moho means 'spoiled food'.
 This is most probably the result of Chabacano being mainly a spoken language.
-When enough people say yan mojo ya or even mojo ya ese when talking about spoiled food, more and more people will think that mojo means 'something spoiled'.
+When enough people say yan mojo ya or even mojo ya ese when talking about spoiled food, more and more people will think that mojo means 'spoiled food'.

-I'm not sure if it's grammatically "correct", but the noun mojo in Chabacano, can become a verb by adding tan (present tense) ,yan (past tense), or man (future tense) at the beginning and it will mean molds growing on (something).
+The noun moho in Chabacano can become a verb by adding man at the beginning and it will mean molds growing on (something).

 Camins' Chabacano dictionary spells this word as moho while Santos' dictionary spells it as mojo.

 Other words in Chabacano that are spelled with an 'h' in Spanish but are pronounced by many with the English 'h' are the following almohada (pillow) and hinca (hincarse).
 Santos' dictionary spells almohada as almujada while Camins' dictionary doesn't have this word.
 A friend of mine even commented to me that he hears some people pronounce the 'h' in habla like the 'h' in 'hat'.